TZstatsADS/Fall2018-Project2-sec2proj2_grp7/README.md

 This APP is intended to help patients to find hospitals where they will receive high-quality care with reasonable payment.
 It allows patients to compare cost and quality information at different hospitals based on their diagnosis related groups.

 Feeling good, right?
-Please don't wait, go find your best hospital by clicking here [Hospital GoGo](https://my-code-works-but-i-dont-know-why.shinyapps.io/hospital/)
+Please don't wait, go find your best hospital by clicking here [HospitalCare](https://my-code-works-but-i-dont-know-why.shinyapps.io/hospital/)

 ![image](output/Screen.Shot.png)